 Whatever method of vaping you choose will be down to your personal preference.
 Just remember any type of vaping is good if it helps make the switch.
 Whether that’s a cig-a-like or building your own coils.

+Hopefully you are a little clearer on what the difference between mouth to lung and direct to lung vaping styles are.
 Of course, any questions please ask away in the comments below!